Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 Step-by-Step Recipe:

-1. Mix 1 cup white sugar granulated along with one tablespoon Molasses to make light brown sugar.
+1. Mix 1 cup white sugar granulated along with one tablespoon of Molasses to make light brown sugar.

-2. If you want to use dark brown sugar, raise the amount of molasses up to two tablespoons.
+2. If you want to use dark brown sugar, raise the amount of molasses to two tablespoons.

 Why It Works: